 This bounded jet shows unsteady behavior even for the statistically steady final solution.
 For ease of visualization, two iso-concentration surfaces are shown: C=0.01 (red) and C=0.001 (grey), which act as a representative envelope of the contaminant reach.
 The grid space was set to 5 cm for visual comparison with the experimental results (see animations below).

-Animations showing a visual comparison of experimental results (top) and numerical results (bottom)
+Animations showing a visual comparison of experimental results (left) and numerical results (right)

 We see that FLOW-3D captured all the relevant physics important in modeling turbulent dispersion of environmental discharges.
 The results match the experiment to a good degree of accuracy both visually and numerically.